-- Make sure the correct input signal is selected on the Extended menu. - Make sure the computer's display resolution does not exceed the projector's resolution and frequency limit.
+- Make sure the computer's display resolution does not exceed the projector's resolution and frequency limit.
 If necessary, select a different display resolution for your computer.
-(See your computer manual for details.)
+(See your computer manual for details.) - As a test, try setting the computer's display resolution to the lowest possible setting, and then gradually increase it as necessary.